futoin/cid-tool/README.rst

 rvm, php-build and others under a single tool for runtime setup, project development, build, deployment and running.

-*NOTE: current focus is on web projects, but support of other types is a far target.*
+*NOTE: current focus is on web projects, but other types are supported as well.*

 Full theoretical details are defined as FutoIn Spec FTN16 available at: https://github.com/futoin/specs/blob/master/draft/ftn16_cid_tool.md